avadhut007/DSProjects/DS-Project1/Assignment-4/ReadMe.txt

 4. Select options from list of instructions on the terminal.
 To select type the number of option and enter.

-5. In the end, select last option to close the client.
-Close the server as well.
+5. In the end, close the client and close the server as well.